 - Information older than 24 hours is deleted and only aggregated information about number of hits and number of visitors to our website is saved.

 - We refrain from sending usage statistics to external parties such as Google Analytics.

-- csrftoken (one year), which prevents a malicious website from tricking a user into submitting a POST request to us, otherwise known as cross-site request forgery.
+- csrftoken (expires when the browser window is closed) – is created when you view almost any form on this website and prevents a malicious website from tricking you into submitting a POST request to us, otherwise known as cross-site request forgery

 ¹The table's format and header names have been simplified for the purpose of making the principles mentioned in this post easy to understand.